 2008: Michelin stars

-Continuing a tradition of offering guests exquisite cuisine, the Berkeley welcomed Marcus Wareing who opened his eponymous and universally praised restaurant, serving impeccable two Michelin-starred food.
+Continuing a tradition of offering guests exquisite cuisine, The Berkeley welcomes Marcus Wareing who opens his eponymous and universally praised restaurant, serving impeccable two Michelin-starred food.

 2010: Chic dining

 World-renowned chef Pierre Koffmann returns to The Berkeley, opening Koffmann’s in a chic and simple dining room.
 His arrival heralds a resurgence of French cooking in London.
 We are the first hotel in the UK to introduce iPads for personal guest use – even before the revolutionary tablet is available to buy in the UK.

 Customers can design the car of their dreams at Ferrari Atelier at The Berkeley, the world’s first standalone atelier outside Italy.
 Its Personalisation Room, where clients can tailor their Ferraris, is modelled on the version back in Maranello.